fabianmax/car-classification/blog/Blog_Part_1_Transfer_Learning_with_ResNet.md

 ### Conclusion

-In this blog, we have applied transfer learning using the ResNet50V2 to classify the car model from images of cars.
+In this blog post, we have applied transfer learning using the ResNet50V2 to classify the car model from images of cars.
 Our model achieves 70% categorical accuracy over 300 classes.
 We found unfreezing the entire base model and using a small learning rate to achieve the best results.
 In the next post, we will discuss how this model can be deployed using TensorFlow Serving.
 Stay tuned!

 [author class="mtl" title="Über den Autor"]